aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### getConnectionDescription() {#getConnectionDescription--}

+<b>@deprecated.</b> Please use the 'connectionDescription' property instead.
 Specifies the user description for this connection

 ```javascript
 getConnectionDescription() : string;